Go to program area

 Maternity Care

-Maternity care services are free, and expectant mothers can either visit the healthcare center in their neighborhood or choose another location and register there.
+Maternity care services are free, and expectant mothers can either visit the health center in their neighborhood or choose another location and register there.

 Interviews and examinations are available from the beginning of pregnancy until childbirth.
 The first interview with a midwife is usually conducted over the phone shortly after the pregnancy is confirmed.
 It is recommended that the first meeting takes place within 12 weeks of pregnancy.
 The number of maternity examinations varies depending on circumstances, usually between 8-10 times.
 Between examinations, it is possible to receive phone consultations with a midwife.